The-Politico/interactive-news-developer-guide/whois.md

 * Michael Roberts, Chief Architect

-### Front-end and design
+### Front-end tech and design

-* Chris Buddie, director of front-end and design team
+* Chris Buddie, Manager of front-end and design team
   * Any styles, fonts or other design elements borrowed from the core site

 ### Helpdesk